Chris-Mul/aloha/README.md

 # Aloha Apparel Co.
-Webpage Project
+Webpage Project (which I barely finished)

-## The Project
+## The Project (I had to use a dictionary to know how to spell this)